Every story requires worldbuilding.

 n 1990, I had this crazy idea to build a career around the creation of dozens of storylines interwoven into a single world.
 A fantasy world where a person could happily get lost, over and over again.

-This would require high-end worldbuilding skills, organized into an easy-to-follow system (so I didnt get lost myself, right?).
+This would require high-end worldbuilding skills, organized into an easy-to-follow system, so I didnt get lost myself.
 I required something to help prevent writer's block, increase writing speed, production, and templates to organize the overflow of ideas I'd been having.
-Fact is, I'm not a very organized person by nature, so i needed help.